 Having good credit will be necessary when it comes to buying a house, taking out loans, or buying a car.
 Pull your credit scores for free and work together to take care of any issues.

 Developing a savings plan before getting married will ensure you are working towards your financial goals from the start.

 Do you prefer to buy things with cash or credit?

 Understanding how your fiancé uses credit and how he or she approaches paying off the monthly bill will allow you to budget properly and keep on top of credit.

 When it comes to investing, meeting with a banker might be a good idea.
 Having a professional go through your options can make the conversation easier and more focused.

 What are you saving for?

-Finances can be a difficult aspect to being married.
+Finances can be a difficult aspect of being married.
 Bringing together two ideas of budgeting, spending and investing can be a complicated transition.
 By answering these questions with your future husband or wife you can start having conversations to help you plan your financial future together.